Skip to Content

 When COVID-19 and Economic Fallout Put Millions of Kids in Unsafe Places, Communities In Schools Went In After Them

-May 28, 2020 Basic Needs Mentoring Site Coordinator
+May 28, 2020 Basic Needs Mentoring Site Coordination

 Communities In Schools found a way to address the growing needs of students and their families, while bringing solace and a safe space to students at home during this uncertain and isolating time.
 Reporter Bekah McNeel shared this story in a recent The 74 article.